-Closing costs you should expectThere are certain basic costs related to closing the sale of a house.
-These costs are usually divided between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your process.
+Closing costs you should expectThere are certain typical costs accompanying closing the sale of a house.
+These costs are commonly divided between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help guide you through your deal.

-At closing, the following taxes are usually paid (Click here for more information)
+At closing, these taxes are usually paid (Click here for details)

-Sellers: As we negotiate your deal, not only will I work to get the very best sales price, but I'll also push for limited closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you are informed of exactly where your money is going.
+Sellers: As we get through the details of your transaction, I'll not only work to get the highest sales price, but I'll also advocate for lower closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you know exactly where your money is going.

-Buyers: If you're buying real estate in Rowan County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not stunned when you get to the closing table.
-I'll be willing to look through the LE with you, answering your questions and highlighting any estimates that seem off.
+Buyers: If you are buying a house in Rowan County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within a tolerable range so you're not astonished when you arrive at the closing appointment.
+I'll be glad to look through the LE with you, answering your questions and highlighting any estimates of concern.